Ten Tips for Writing Inclusive Job Postings in Switzerland

 Why do we need to get better at writing inclusive job postings?

 Diverse Talent Pool: Inclusive language attracts candidates from various backgrounds, promoting a diverse and dynamic workforce.
-We suffer from a lack of talent, and at the same time, we hold back diverse talent from applying to our jobs because we use exclusive language and portray an image that stops great talent from applying.
-A study by Harvard researchers, carried out on a job platform, revealed that adverts for roles in stereotypically ‘male’ areas, such as analytical or management roles, attracted a higher proportion of qualified male applicants than females.
-We need to actively encourage female and rainbow talent to apply.
+We need more talent, and at the same time, we hold back diverse talent from applying to our jobs because we use exclusive language and portray an image that stops great talent from applying.
+A study by Harvard researchers on a job platform revealed that adverts for roles in stereotypically ‘male’ areas, such as analytical or management roles, attracted more qualified male applicants than females.

 Legal Compliance: Discriminatory language can have legal consequences.
 In Switzerland, adhering to anti-discrimination laws is essential to maintaining a fair hiring process.
 Still, research by ETH confirms that there is widespread discrimination not only against hiring from abroad but also towards second-generation immigrants IN Switzerland.